Dayton Dog Bite Lawyer

 Dog bites can lead to severe, lasting injuries and even death in extreme cases.
 If you have been a victim of a dog bite in Ohio, you understand the damage these accidents can cause – and you can claim compensation through a dog bite lawsuit.

 If you need assistance with your dog bite lawsuit in Dayton, Elk & Elk can help.
-Our attorneys have years of experience litigating multiple types of personal injury cases, including dog bites.
+Our attorneys have many years of experience litigating multiple types of personal injury cases, including dog bites.

 Why Choose Elk & Elk?

 - Our firm has the resources and network necessary to fully investigate your case and craft a compelling argument on your behalf.

-- Our attorneys have over 50 years of experience in personal injury law, including dog bite cases.
+- Our attorneys have decades of experience in personal injury law, including dog bite cases.